 Diablo 4’s season 11 release date refreshes our daily bouts of daemonic slaughter with a serving of new content, granting us the ability to empower gear through Sanctification and our characters through a new set of Divine Gifts between its start and end dates.

-After Season 10 reworked the Infernal Hordes activity, Blizzard is also aiming to make several notable changes to how several of Diablo 4’s core systems work in update 2.5.0, which accompanies Season 11.
+After Season 10 reworked the Infernal Hordes activity, Blizzard is also aiming to make several notable changes to how several of Diablo 4’s core systems work in update 2.5.0, which accompanies the Season of Divine Intervention.

 Diablo 4 Season 11 Start and End Dates